 If an antibody is a particularly valuable reagent, it is possible to improve its signal in IHC by a variety of methods, including changing the antigen retrieval conditions, the pH of the buffer, the exposure time to the primary antibody, or using various blocking methods, but the fundamental distribution of positive staining in tissues is rarely dramatically changed by these experimental procedures.
 The factors that most dramatically alter an antibody's binding characteristics in IHC are antibody concentration, tissue fixation, and, for fixed tissues, the use of antigen retrieval.
 If these variables have been tested with the appropriate positive and negative controls, and the antibody continues either to fail to show a signal or shows a high background signal, it is unlikely that manipulating further experimental conditions will improve the signal by very much.
 At that point, it is time to get another antibody reagent.

 These guidelines were provided to introduce you to LSBio's overall approach to IHC and antibody validation.
 We invite you to browse our catalog of antibodies.
 If you have specific questions regarding individual antibody reagents or our IHC protocol, email our Technical Services hotline.
-If you have generic questions regarding IHC, email Antibody Doctor™, our new service to answer the most commonly asked questions about how to get the best performance from an antibody in immunohistochemistry.
 Contact Sales if you would like a price quote to have one of your antibodies validated by our pathologists.
 We would be pleased to assist you in any way we can.

 Glenna C. Burmer, M.D., Ph.D